Compare molecular and crystal structures

 Comparing Crystals

-The recommended procedure for comparing crystal structures is to use their simulated powder diffraction patterns (see the POWDER keyword) and compare them using cross-correlation functions as described by de Gelder et al..
-In this method, the powder diffractograms of the two crystals are calculated with some arbitrary, but reasonable, parameters for peak shapes and sizes, incident wavelength, etc. Unlike the molecular comparison, this method does not rely on the atoms being in the same order.
+The recommended procedure for comparing crystal structures is to use their simulated powder diffraction patterns (see the POWDER keyword) and compare them using cross-correlation functions as described by A. Otero-de-la-Roza, J. Appl.
+Cryst.
+57 (2024) 1401-1414.
+In this method, the powder diffractograms of the two crystals are calculated and the reflections and intensities represented as Gaussian functions.
+Unlike the molecular comparison, this method does not rely on the atoms being in the same order, so any two structures can be compared directly.
 In the provided example three structures are given:

 -